dhappy/TRWBL/v12/TRWBL/teams/by/logistic/Calendars.md

 Coincidentally, the first day of Capricorn on the Sidereal Zodiac, 0⁄♑⁄0, is January, 20 on the Gregorian Calendar.
 Which is also, Inauguration Day for the U.S. President every four years.
 The date on the revolution's calendar, then, is currently counting down to the day a President is inaugurated who has the intention of carrying out the revolution.

-For example, if we assume the President to follow Trump’s term will be a revolutionary, today, 2025⁄2⁄12, would be -3⁄♐⁄4 meaning that in five days it will be the end of Sagittarius on the Sidereal Zodiac three years out from the fated inauguration.
+For example, if we assume the President to follow 🍊’s term will be a revolutionary, today, 2025⁄2⁄12, would be -3⁄♐⁄4 meaning that in five days it will be the end of Sagittarius on the Sidereal Zodiac three years out from the fated inauguration.

 The calendar is zero-based and -3⁄♒⁄22 *(the beginning of the countdown of Aquarius)* *(i.e. -3⁄♐⁄0)* is 2025⁄3⁄11 and the month is 23 days long.